Where do you declare your taxes if you never spend long enough in any country to be considered a tax resident?

-So, we discussed earlier that tax departments now share financial information very easily under the CRS.
-So, if you visit a country, don’t register for tax, don’t open a bank account, and don’t mention to anyone you are working on your laptop…
+As we discussed earlier, tax departments now share financial information very easily under the CRS.
+So, if you visit a country, don’t register for tax, don’t open a bank account, and don’t mention to anyone that you are working on your laptop…

-How likely is it anyone will ever find out you worked in that foreign country?
+How likely is it that anyone will ever find out you worked in that foreign country?

-Whether you get caught or not isn’t just down to if you blatantly make money or work in a foreign country without registering for tax.
+Whether you get caught or not isn’t just the result of blatantly making money or working in a foreign country without registering for tax.

-In Georgia, for example, The tax department don’t seem to be detaining every foreigner at the airport who has been in the country more than the 183 days it takes to become a legal tax resident automatically.
+In Georgia, for example, the tax department isn’t yet detaining every foreigner at the airport who has been in the country for 183 days or more it takes to automatically become a legal tax resident.

-But what should concern you is that the revenue service here have direct access to your passport records.
-It’s as simple as knowing your passport number, or name, to do a quick check in the system.
+But what should concern you is that the Revenue Service here has direct access to your passport records.
+It’s as simple as knowing your name or passport number, to do a quick check in the system.

-Unless your name is Giorgi, chances are your name is far less common in Georgia than it is in your home country, Jack.
+Unless your name is Giorgi, chances are your name is far less common in Georgia than it is in your home country.
 So, you are likely a lot easier to find than you think.
-If the RS did decide they wanted an automatic trigger to send them an alert every time a passport reached 183 days, it wouldn’t be that hard to implement.
+If the RS decides they want an automatic trigger to send them an alert every time a passport stay reached the 183 day marker, it wouldn’t be that hard to implement.

-A digital nomad on a low 5 figure income, who passes through Georgia for 184 days and then leaves forever, might not be worth their time, maybe.
-But if you plan to stay for longer periods, or have any sort of higher income, you could easily be targeted and you wouldn’t even know you were on the list until you got detained at the airport.
+A digital nomad on a low 5 figure income, who passes through Georgia for 183 days and then leaves forever, might not be worth their time.
+For now.
+But if you plan to stay for longer periods, or have any sort of higher income, you could easily be targeted, and you wouldn’t even know you were on the list until you get detained at the airport.

 However, when it comes to tax evasion, anything could change at anytime.
 Especially with a COVID recession, when governments need to find tax money any way they can.
-It only takes one policy change, and you could find every person trying to get through passport control is being stopped if they have spent more than 183 days in the country.
+It only takes one policy change, and suddenly every person trying to get through passport control is being stopped if they have spent more than 183 days in the country.

 The safest way to avoid problems is…